writethedocs/www/docs/conf/portland/2020/news/covid-19-update-03.rst

 We know that having a firm dates means that not everyone will be able to come.
 In order to more easily handle requests for changes, we've `created a form`_ to handle incoming ticket change requests.

-We'll continue to be in touch with updates about the conference and other things we're doing
+We'll continue to be in touch with updates about the conference and other ways to connect with all our lovely documentarians.

+The Write the Docs Team

+**Last Updated: March 18, 2020**

 .. _Please let us know: portland@writethedocs.org
 .. _created a form: https://docs.google.com/forms/d/e/1FAIpQLScuxyWIlgrNe0hG2AjMl205yoTohWksRlGaJu5d6G7aPENmLg/viewform